-The fair values for accounts payable and accrued liabilities approximate their carrying values and will be paid within 12 months.
+The fair values for cash, accounts receivable and accounts payable and accrued liabilities approximate their carrying values and will be paid within 12 months.

 Market risk

 Market risk is the risk that the fair value of financial instruments will fluctuate because of changes in market prices.
 The Company separates market risk into three categories: fair value risk, interest rate risk and foreign exchange risk.